Surgery to correct a squint may be recommended if other treatments are not suitable or do not help.

 - loss of vision – this is very rare

-Speak to your surgeon about the risks of surgery before the operation.
+Speak to the surgeon about the risks of surgery before the operation.

 Media review due: 22 June 2020